What are the best hot springs in Iceland? Where can you find these hot springs and what makes them so special?

 4. Grjotagja - a hot spring cave in North Iceland

-Grjótagjá is not close to Reykjavík.
-If you happen to be traveling in the North of Iceland, staying in Akureyri and want to explore the stunning nature around Mývatn, then you're not far away from Grjótagjá.
+Grjótagjá (Rocky Cleft) is not close to Reykjavík.
+If you happen to be traveling in the North of Iceland, staying in Akureyri and want to explore the stunning nature around Lake Mývatn, then you're not far away from Grjótagjá.

 The temperature of the water in Grjótagjá varies and became too hot to bathe in in the late 1970's (about 50°C).
-It's been cooling down since but may still be too hot to bathe in, depending on days.
-Because of the heat of the water and loose rocks in the cave it is now forbidden to bathe in the water.
-Just seeing it because of its spectacular beauty is well worth it though!
-If you do go to check it out, be extra careful!
+It's been cooling down since but may still be too hot to bathe in, depending on days and the earthquake activity.
+Because of the varying heat of the water and loose rocks in the cave it is not recommended to bathe in the water.
+Just seeing it because of its spectacular beauty is well worth it though, and you can always go around the corner and bathe in Mývatn Nature Baths!

 To get there: Drive east from the village Reykjahlíð (ringroad), for a couple of kilometers, then turn right just before you reach the road to Mývatn Nature Baths.

-The one hot spring I can't leave out though, even though I've never been there myself (because it's hard to get to and far from Reykjavík) is Víti in Askja, not to be confused with Víti in Krafla.
+The one hot spring I can't leave out, even though I've never been there myself (because it's hard to get to and far from Reykjavík) is Víti in Askja, not to be confused with Víti in Krafla.
 The literal meaning of Víti is Hell.